brianhill/oscillations-and-waves/index.md

 ### Computing Resources

 * Mathematica license: Desktop and Cloud is $75/year for a student.
-There is also a semester (six-month) plan for $50, and even a monthly plan, for $10/month, which would work fine and save you another $10 if you only used it for the four months from early-January to early-May
+There is also a semester (six-month) plan for $50, and even a monthly plan, for $10/month, which would work fine and save you another $10 if you only used it for the four months from early-January to early-May.
 * You need a laptop on which you can install of Mathematica.
 Disk space is critical: 18 GB is required if you install the local documentation.
 9 GB is tight but doable without local documentation.
 * For further details on required computing resources, see email to the entire community sent Dec.
 15th, and Andy and David's Dec.
 16th follow-ups.